zschaeffer/dsp/03-command_line.md

 ### Q1.
 Cheat Sheet of Commands

-Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 Here's a list of items with which you should be familiar:
 * show current working directory path
 * creating a directory